Code-Institute-Submissions/deniseleechewwoon-project-4-swee...eat/README.md

 For the site owner, there will be an admin panel where they are able to search for the existing items, create new item listing, edit existing listing and remove items that are not for sale at the shop.

-The website maybe accessed from [here](https://dlcw-sweeeat.herokuapp.com/)
+The website may be accessed from [here](https://dlcw-sweeeat.herokuapp.com/)

 ##### To login as a site user
 `username: chocolate`

 `password: cakeslover`

 ##### To login as a site admin

 `username: adminuser`

 `password: adminaccess123`

 ## UX